zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 The nuance of the subject is the unto of the human world, the nuance of the world.
 Brew Brew Naked.
 Reason from Genesis to Genesis
 Naked.
 The jewelery is unscrupeed, the condensate is unexploded.
 Discount Naked.
-Do not behave, “do not go” in the carmock,
+Do not behave, "do not go" in the carmock,
 Not in the buck, not in the ditched, not in the abscess, not down No.

 [Msdiv 175] (#msdiv175) {#msdiv175 .ref .msdiv} (15 - 6)

 [APZ 175.1] (#apz175 .1) {#apz175 .1 .ref .apz} "Any properties of the locator
-If someone says the precepts according to the Wedda” Pectioneer Horse tenet Bow tenet Copper Sticks etc.
+If someone says the precepts according to the Wedda" Pectioneer Horse tenet Bow tenet Copper Sticks etc.
 Medical Teaching Arms Utilization Physics bodiatric Therapy Root Utilization therapy is the use of what belongs to the host.
-“Told” is the property of the prajachkama claimed for profit, and the proclaimed and the business Whether made, rewritten or rewritten, learned, or held, The most inconspicuous thing tells the Gunawakamama.
+"Told" is the property of the prajachkama claimed for profit, and the proclaimed and the business Whether made, rewritten or rewritten, learned, or held, The most inconspicuous thing tells the Gunawakamama.
 A woman who has a victim to the eye There are figures that make up the rooms of the wadering.
 What is the prostate of the Pachyawakama Do I read to the properties?
 Most of the divine men prefer tingling properties.
-Desire Karath, adversari, and in this case “Ina is the thing” to the tandakama properties says.
+Desire Karath, adversari, and in this case "Ina is the thing" to the tandakama properties says.
 Location is (3-4) to apply 6)

 [APZ 175.2] (#apz175 .2) {#apz175 .2 .ref .apz} "In those rooms or in the curses
-Is it a non-” is a term of the tenets or the properties of those treads Neither is it a burden, neither is it a bent upon it, and an allunc to it “And those rooms are omnipresent
+Is it a non-" is a term of the tenets or the properties of those treads Neither is it a burden, neither is it a bent upon it, and an allunc to it "And those rooms are omnipresent
 All editors are unreal when they are discarnated.
 All editors are grieving and all doctrines are incarnated.
 There is a doctrine born for some reason, and all it is to be reborn Know.
 Omnidirectional is all the Omnidirectional Almighty is a word that is constantly laborable.
-“Komayo” is a promo There are two part object rooms and clayroom rooms (here 1 room is not recommended) (ii) 2, 3 shall be used)
+"Komayo" is a promo There are two part object rooms and clayroom rooms (here 1 room is not recommended) (ii) 2, 3 shall be used)

 [APZ 175.3] (#apz175 .3) {#apz175 .3.ref .apz} "For their own home
-Hickmenneah” refers to three disciplins. hypertensive precepts (2-4) used to end 1 (ii) 2
+Hickmenneah" refers to three disciplins. hypertensive precepts (2-4) used to end 1 (ii) 2
 Must.)
 This is the hypertensive tenet.
-“Going their own homeRequining their own lust (3-4) 2 From where the crusher goes, to extinguish the brains, to extinguish malice, Should be used in the place of the delayment) to collect all the fittings Hickmenth in the superintendent, in order to dispose of, Hikmene in hyper emotion, these three precepts are meditating Know, Hikmenthah shall take the proms, (2-4) “Hickmenhe shall see” Should be used from where to go more.)
+"Going their own homeRequining their own lust (3-4) 2 From where the crusher goes, to extinguish the brains, to extinguish malice, Should be used in the place of the delayment) to collect all the fittings Hickmenth in the superintendent, in order to dispose of, Hikmene in hyper emotion, these three precepts are meditating Know, Hikmenthah shall take the proms, (2-4) "Hickmenhe shall see" Should be used from where to go more.)
 Require Hikmennah behave and maintain peace